 Planning a few short walks into the wilderness?
 Some important preparation for keeping you and your group safe in the New Zealand bush includes:

-Also, read up on New Zealand's hiking etiquette to get the best out of your hiking experience.
+Read up on New Zealand's hiking etiquette to get the best out of your hiking experience, then check out the country's best hikes and walks on a motorhome holiday.

 Tips for driving safe on New Zealand roads in summer